dogusAkaydin/donation-analytics/README.md

 I generated this data by running my script for the first n = 1, 10, 100, 1k, 10k, 100k, 1M and 10M
 records grabbed from the `itcont.txt` file provided in FEC web site for the year 2016.
 My algorithm and implementation scales up nearly linearly to at least 10M records.
-Note that the complete year-2016 file, which is the largest one provided, has slighly more than 20M records, which can be processed in about 3:30 hours according to this scaling.
+Note that the complete year-2016 file, which is currently the largest one provided in FEC website, has slighly more than 20M records.
+According to this scaling, my algorithm can process this many records in about 3:30 hours -- and it did, I've tested it).

 ![Performance and Scalability](./scaleUp.png)